 Clinical examination and diagnostic testing should be applied to clarify the status of suspected cases.
 Diagnostic testing may confirm clinical suspicion, while clinical surveillance may contribute to confirmation of positive laboratory test results.
-Clinical surveillance may be insufficient in wildlife and domestic species that usually do not show clinical signs or husbandry systems that do not permit sufficient observations.
+Clinical surveillance may be insufficient in species that usually do not show clinical signs or husbandry systems that do not permit sufficient observations.
 In such situations, serological surveillance should be used.
+However, recognising the difficulty in sampling wildlife, surveillance of domestic species in close contact with susceptible wildlife can provide supportive evidence of the animal health status of these wildlife populations.

-Hunting, capture and non-invasive sampling and observation methods can be used to obtain information and diagnostic samples from wildlife species.
+Hunting, capture and non-invasive sampling and observation methods can also be used to obtain information and diagnostic samples from wildlife species.